Pineapple Carrot Cake

 - 3-3/4 cups confectioners' sugar

-- Additional chopped walnuts, optional
+- Additional chopped walnuts and edible blossoms, optional

 This cake is so easy to make and everyone I've served it to loved it - even those who claim not to like carrot cake!